Foodee

 Context

 Foodee as a company began somewhere around 2014, with the goal of solving complex food problems for large group events and corporate clients.
-The early days were apparently a "do what it takes" affair, and solutions were creative and adaptive.
-Resourcefulness gave this team its edge, and served as the rationale behind its first logo of a fox that shares the same qualities.
+The early days were scrappy, as I'm told, and this resourcefulness was the main quality that gave this team its competitive edge.
+Naturally, this served as the rationale for its first logo, a friendly fox who embodied that resourcefullness.

-Other designers who worked with Foodee obviously had the same thoughts and the fox mascot eventually faded away, leaving only the stylized wordmark and a brighter color palette of pastels and light grey.
-These were welcome updates, and greatly improved on the heaviness of the old brand, but still felt like it was missing the mark.
+Designers before me were pushing Foodee away from the fox mascot and taking the brand towards a friendlier vibe.
+This left only the stylized wordmark and a brighter color palette.
+These were welcome updates, and greatly improved on the heaviness of the old brand, but the team was still hoping for a more flavorful presentation.

 Brand refresh

-Targeting the color palette, we came up with a revised set of warmer, saturated colors and reduced the overuse of grey backgrounds.
-Outdated stock imagery was also replaced for more refined visuals and a number of marketing pages were launched or overhauled to align with the new look.
+Targeting the color palette, we integrated warmer, saturated colors to replace the older grey backgrounds.
+Any outdated stock imagery was also targeted for an update with more refined imagery along with new marketing pages aligned with the new look.

-I knew that proposing a big overhaul to the logo would never fly, so changes had to be strategic.
-For the most part, the logo stayed the same, which bought the team a great deal of flexibility in rolling it out.
-If you ever saw the two next to eachother (which was likely to happen given that focus on a rebrand was limited) you wouldn't think much of it.
+A big overhaul to the logo would never fly, so changes were subtle and strategic.
+The logo largely stayed the same, which gave us team a great deal of flexibility in rolling it out.
+Our thinking was that if you ever saw the two next to eachother (which was likely to happen given that focus on a rebrand was limited) you wouldn't necessarily think much of it.

 The most significant update was a simple dot added to break up the wordmark.
-This served two purposes; firstly it added just enough visual interest to save it from looking like a lifeless chunk of text, and secondly it helped remind people of the unconvential website domain.
-Tangentially, it also helps assuage any sticklers for spelling =).
+It added just enough visual interest to liven up the text, while also reminding people of our unexpected spelling and website domain.

 Further Updates